-Using any of the three methods above should give you a clear answer to what you need to do.
+Any of the three methods above should give you a clear answer to your dilemma.
 Sometimes it’s possible that one method gives you a fuzzy answer.
 If that’s the case, use one of the other two methods and the answer should unveil itself.

-If you use all three methods and get the same answer, then it’s a clear sign that you are on the right track.
+If you use all three methods and get the same answer, then it’s a clear sign that this is the path to take.